What the law says

 The NSPCC gives guidelines about appropriate ages for being left home alone.
 They say most children under 12 can't cope with an emergency, so shouldn't be left alone for long and no child under 16 should be left alone overnight.

 The most important thing is making sure both you and your child feel comfortable.
-If you're unsure, you could take the NSPCC questionnaire 'Is my child ready to be left home alone?'
+If you're unsure, you can take the NSPCC questionnaire 'Is my child ready to be left home alone?'

 Things to think about before leaving your child alone

 - Are there any possible dangers in your home and do they understand the risks of household objects, such as knives and matches?

 - Do they know basic first aid?

 - Do they know how and when to contact the emergency services?

 - Do they understand the safety rules, such as not answering the front door while you're out and not using the oven?

 What to do on the day